Frozen Semen Project, Kashmir

 Ranbirbagh, Ganderbal

-Email: jdfsp@jkanimalhusbandry.net
+Email: [email protected]

 Introduction

-The Frozen Semen Project, Ranbir Bagh has been started under INDO-DANISH programme in 1980 wherein equipment required for the production and processing of frozen semen was obtained through the DANISH Government assistance, initially the project started processing of the semen from 1982 and was utilized at far flung areas not easily accessible through road and total number of such centres was round about 30.
-The project was started with one Liquid Nitrogen Plant (PLN-106) producing 6 liters liquid nitrogen per hour, which was sufficient for processing of the frozen semen in the laboratory at Ranbir Bagh and preservation of, Frozen semen at this round about 30 centres.
+The Frozen Semen Project, Ranbirbagh has been started under INDO-DANISH programme in 1980 wherein equipment required for the production and processing of frozen semen was obtained through the DANISH Government assistance, initially the project started processing of the semen from 1982 and was utilized at far flung areas not easily accessible through road and total number of such centres was round about 30.
+The project was started with one Liquid Nitrogen Plant (PLN-106) producing 6 liters liquid nitrogen per hour, which was sufficient for processing of the frozen semen in the laboratory at Ranbirbagh and preservation of, Frozen semen at this round about 30 centres.
 In order to expand the activities of the programme to other centres one more Liquid Nitrogen Plant (PLN-108) was procured in 1987.
 The programme of frozen semen was extended to about 100 centres later on.
-The programme got set back again in 1988, due to present turmoil In the Valley wherein the project was torched thrice resulting in heavy loss of imported equipment’s and Its buildings.
+The programme got set back again in 1988, due to turmoil in the Valley wherein the project was torched thrice resulting in heavy loss of imported equipment’s and Its buildings.
 However, two more plants of liquid nitrogen were procured in 1993 and were installed at Baramulla and Anantnag.
-These plants have been put to operation in 1934.
+These plants have been put to operation in 1994.
 Installation of these plants have given a booster to the programme with the result during 1994 about 300 centres were opened wherein frozen semen was utilized for upgrading of local stock and assisted by 6 more Artificial Breeding Stations wherein chilled semen was being utilized for the said programme.
-From 1995 onwards chilled semen centres of other districts were closed and total utilization of frozen semen was Introduced in district Srinagar, Budgam and Anantnag and during the current year round about 500 centres have been established where frozen semen is being utilized for the upgrading of livestock.
-In addition frozen semen has been introduced In Kargil and Leh during 1995 onwards.
+From 1995 onwards chilled semen centres of other districts were closed and total utilization of frozen semen was Introduced in district Srinagar, Budgam and Anantnag and during the current year round about 697 centres have been established where frozen semen is being utilized for the upgrading of livestock.
+In addition, frozen semen has been introduced In Kargil and Leh during 1995 onwards.

 Last content update: May 2004